SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

     </div>
 </div>

-Supposedly, this game's reviews should have more in common with _Night in the Woods_'s than this latter would have with the three other games.
+Supposedly, this game's reviews should have more in common with _Night in the Woods_ than with the three other games.
 However, 'Story Rich' is the fourth user-defined tag, while 'Great Soundtrack' is absent of the list.
 Looking at the ten main tags for each game, nothing strikingly separates _Night in the Woods_ and _VA-11 Hall-A: Cyberpunk Bartender Action_ from _Undertale_, _To the Moon_ and _OneShot_.

 _VA-11 Hall-A: Cyberpunk Bartender Action_'s reviews contains numerous mentions of sex, sexuality and alcohol, and terms such as 'waifu'/'weeb' are recurrent.
 Although the reviews frequently refer to the story's depth and how it affected the reviewer, terms such as 'feelings', 'sad' or 'happy' are mainly absent.